malamalca/arhint-signer/README.md

 ## 🔐 Security Notes

-Both implementations access the Windows Certificate Store and require user interaction to select certificates.
-The web service includes CORS headers for local development - modify for production use.
+The web service accesses the Windows Certificate Store and requires user interaction to select certificates.
+It includes CORS headers for local development - modify for production use.

 ## 📄 License